Rick Bauer: Professional career

 Bauer signed a minor league contract with an invitation to spring training with the Cleveland Indians on November 30, 2007.
-On July 4, 2008, Bauer was designated for assignment by the Indians; he refused a minor league assignment and was released.
+On July 4, 2008, Bauer was designated for assignment by the Indians; he refused a minor league assignment and was released on July 10.
 On July 11, 2008, Bauer signed a minor league contract with the Toronto Blue Jays and became a free agent at the end of the season.
 In November 2008, he re-signed with the Blue Jays.
-However, he was released at the end of spring training.
+However, he was released at the end of spring training on March 27.

 Later years

 Bauer had signed with the York Revolution in the Atlantic League for the 2009 season, but on May 13, 2009, he signed with the LG Twins in South Korea.
 He was released from the Twins with an injury on July 22, 2009.

-On March 28, 2010, Bauer signed a minor league contract with the Colorado Rockies.
+On March 10, 2010, Bauer signed a minor league contract with the Colorado Rockies.
 On April 12, 2010, Bauer signed a contract with the Long Island Ducks of the Atlantic League.
 He was later released, and on July 14, signed a contract with the Lancaster Barnstormers of the Atlantic League.

-On February 21, 2012, Bauer signed a minor league contract with the Los Angeles Dodgers but was released during spring training.
+On February 21, 2012, Bauer signed a minor league contract with the Los Angeles Dodgers, but he was released during spring training.